laurenchow/Parsley/README.md

 Parsley searches more than 1.1 million US restaurants (with more than 40 restaurant-specific attributes for each) to surface relevant suggestions to users based on restaurants, bars and cafes that they already love – then surfaces relevant suggestions to users and allows users an easy way to access and visualize their favorite restaurants.

-Users provide feedback on suggestions as Parsley learns their preferences, using sci-kit learn's cosine similarity algorithm to find restaurants that closely match a user’s preferences for a requested zipcode and cuisine.
+Users provide feedback on suggestions as Parsley learns their preferences, using sci-kit learn's cosine similarity algorithm to find restaurants with feature vectors that closely match a user’s preferences for a requested zipcode and cuisine.

 <h2><strong>Features</strong><br></h2>
 1. Secure user log in functionality (pbkdf2_sha256 encryption) <br>